LDLima/React-first-challenge/README.md

-# RocketSeat first challenge - To Do
+# Rocketseat first challenge - To Do

 <h2>About</h2>
-  <p>The project is a to-do list, where you input your backlog and mark as completed.
-Also, is possible to delete the task.
+  <p>The project is a to-do list, where you input your backlog, mark as completed is deleted if desired.
 Every action will increase or decrease the amount of tasks created and done.
-  Also, is possible to test the accessibility between the devices that will access it.</p>
+   Also, it's possible to test the accessibility between the devices that will access it.</p>

  <h2>Execute</h2>